sankegit/odin-recipes/README.md

 # odin-recipes

-This is a recipe website using exclusively HTML.
-Nothing new yet but trained my muscle memory so that's a plus
+This is a recipe website using HTML and CSS.
+Learnt how to use css a little bit, so that's quite nice.

 Recipe references:
 https://www.allrecipes.com/perfect-pancakes-recipe-7568285